ditscheri/laravel-check-constraints/README.md

 });
 ```

-Now you have an additional layer of integrity checks within your database.
-If you try to insert or update a row, that violates the checks, an `\Illuminate\Database\QueryException` will be thrown:
+Now you have an additional layer of integrity checks right in your database.
+If you try to insert or update a row that violates the checks, an `\Illuminate\Database\QueryException` will be thrown:

 ```php
 // This is fine: